Mapsui/Mapsui/README.md

 ## Sponsors

-We are delightly with our first gold sponsor Sebastian Kruse, who has also contributed to Mapsui with informed test reports and expert advice.
+We are delighted with our first gold sponsor Sebastian Kruse, who has also contributed to Mapsui with informed test reports and expert advice.

 [Sebastian Kruse](https://github.com/Sebastian1989101)